usnistgov/fipy/INSTALLATION.rst

 of the utilities that manage packages and their dependencies independently of the system package manager and the system directories.
 These utilities include conda_, Nix_, Stow_, Virtualenv_ and Buildout_, amongst others.
-Conda_ is the only one of these we have the resources to support.
+Conda_ and Nix_ are only ones of these we have the resources to support.

 Our preferred development environment is set up with::